Stanford University: English

-Para inscribirse en unas Summer Sessions en Boston University, debes seleccionar 1 o 2 cursos de Summer Sessions.
-A continuación puedes ver todos los cursos del área Theatre; contenido y horario.
+Para inscribirse en unas Summer Sessions en Stanford University, debes seleccionar 2 cursos de Summer Sessions.
+A continuación puedes ver todos los cursos del área English; contenido y horario.

 1.- Ver en que sesión (fechas y duración) se imparte cada uno de los cursos de esta área.

 2.- Cuando sepas los cursos que más te interesan comprueba el horario para que no se solapen entre ellos.

 |Technologies of Reading and Writing: The Nineteenth Century Vs. The Digital Age||3/4||8|

 |The Human Love of Mystery: A Journey through Detective Fiction||3/4||8|

 |Summer Session||8 semanas.||Jun 23 - Ago 18||Desde 11.390,00 €|

 The elements of fiction writing: narration, description, and dialogue.
 Students write complete stories and participate in story workshops.
 May be repeated for credit.